google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 In the current release, the following schemes are supported:

-* Dynamic range quantization with FP32 activations and INT8 weights for linear ops
+* Dynamic quantization with FP32 activations and INT8 weights for linear ops
-* FP16 quantization with FP16 weights and FP32 activations and computation for all ops
+* FP16 quantization with FP16 weights and FP32 activations and computation for all opss
+* Dynamic INT4 blockwise quantization: FP32 activations, INT4 weights, and integer computation, block size must be multiple of 32

 These correspond to the available recipes in `quant_recipes.py`
 <br/>